Sorell, Tasmania: Post-contact

 Sorell was first explored by Europeans by a party from Risdon Cove in 1803.
 This first exploration was done by Lieutenant Governor Collins, who originally named the area Pitt Water after the current Chancellor of the Exchequer.
 Sorell was later renamed after Lieutenant Governor William Sorell by Governor Lachlan Macquarie on a tour.
 Fertile land was discovered, and it was first settled in 1808, but remained an isolated farming community until 1821 when the town was established.
 Th Sorell Post Office opened on 1 June 1832.
 Historically, it was a granary for the colony, and became known as the "granary of Australia."
 It was known as a major town on the route from Hobart to Port Arthur on the Tasman Peninsula.
 It was the centre of an agricultural area and an important market town.
 It is now a dormitory town of Hobart, as well as the seat of the Sorell Council, which was established in 1862.

-Telegraph service was introduced in 1876, a railway in 1892, a water supply in 1916, and electricity in 1930.
+Telegraph service was introduced in 1876, a railway line from Bellerive opened in 1892, a water supply in 1916, and electricity in 1930.
 In 1872 the Sorell Causeway was opened across Pitt Water, considerably shortening the route to Hobart, which otherwise relied on ferries or a route through Richmond.

 Infrastructure

 Sorell is served by Sorell School, the oldest continually operating public school in Australia, opened in 1821.
 It is a co-educational primary and secondary school, serving years K–12.
 Sorell is served by a Libraries Tasmania library, a Service Tasmania office, and Australia Post Office.

 Sorell Plaza shopping centre, built in the mid 2000s, provides a supermarket and other major retail outlets.
 It was purchased by SCA Property Group, a subsidiary of Woolworths, in 2019.
-Gateway Shopping Center includes a competing supermarket and small retail.
+Gateway Shopping Centre includes a competing supermarket and small retail.